ralna/spral/doc/Fortran/ssmfe.rst

       set to `0` before the first call.
 (Type :f:type:`ssmfe_rciz` in complex version).
    :p integer left [in]: Number of left eigenpairs to find.
    :p integer mep [in]: Number of working eigenpairs.
-See [method] section for
-      guidance on selecting a good value.
+      See :ref:`method section <method>` for guidance on selecting a good value.
 Must be at least `left`.
    :p real lambda (mep) [inout]: Current eigenvalue estimates in ascending
       order.
    :p integer n [in]: Size of matrix :math:`A`.